rickhull/device_input/README.md

 ## Rationale

-/dev/input/eventX is just a character device.
+`/dev/input/eventX` is just a character device.
 Can't we read it with simple Unix tooling?
 Yes and no.  First of all, a character device just means that it passes bytes (not necessarily characters or strings) from userspace into the kernel.
 Secondarily, the messages (defined as C structs) are in fact binary and not strings or conventional characters.

 So we'd like to be able to read entire messages, one at a time, decode them, and display useful things like labels in the output.
+It turns out that, on my system at least, `/dev/input/event0` refuses reads that are not a multiple of the data structure byte length.
+So whatever tool used to read the device must know about the data structure of the messages.

+For a long time, it was pretty simple: 16 bytes.
+8 bytes for timestamp, 2 bytes for metadata / classification, and a 2 byte value.
+However, with the widespread adoption of 64-bit platforms, timestamps in the kernel got (conditionally) bigger.
+The `long` type in C became platform-dependent:
+32 bits (4 bytes) on a 32-bit platform and 64 bits (8 bytes) on a 64-bit
+platform.
+Since a timestamp is composed of 2 longs, the byte size for a kernel input_event struct increases from 16 bytes to 24 bytes on a 64-bit platform.

+Any software must be aware of this distinction and choose the correct underlying data types just to be able to delimit messages and perform a successful read (without a decode).
+This software does that, maps the encoded values to friendly strings for display, and provides both library and executable code to assist in examining kernel input events.

 # Installation